 - Christian and Nicholas Townend, died 5 December 2010.
 Struck from behind by coach.
 Driver was dazzled by low sun, was charged with causing death by dangerous driving, was found not guilty of both the original charge and of causing death by careless driving.

 - Maria Micklethwaite, died 13 January 2012.
-Struck from behind by car.
+Struck by car.
 Driver was dazzled by low sun, was charged with causing death by careless driving, was found not guilty.

 - Ray Elsmore, died 5 December 2012.
 Struck by car.
 Driver was dazzled by low sun, was charged with causing death by careless driving, jury failed to reach a verdict (Update, June 2014: After two retrials, the CPS dropped all charges).